 Steps I Took to Solve the Problem

 First, I identified the basic requirements of a solution that may solve our problem.
-The program has to be cost-effective, able to handle both B2B and B2C datasets, accurate, and flexible.
-B2B and B2C’s datasets are very different from each other; for example, depends on the sources of the datasets, B2C’s datasets can be much larger and contains fewer errors such as datasets from online orders where information is entered by customers themselves.
+The program has to be cost-effective, able to handle both B2B and B2C [terms should be defined] datasets, accurate, and flexible.
+B2B and B2C’s datasets are very different from each other; for example, depending on the sources of the datasets, B2C’s datasets can be much larger and contains fewer errors such as datasets from online orders where information is entered by customers themselves.
 Also, one data set often contains many different fields, such as addresses, phone numbers, names, dates, etc. So the program must be flexible and able to handle different field types.

 After identifying the requirements, I began to look into different existing solutions on the market.
 I first ruled out enterprise solutions, such as SAS Dataflux and IBM qualityStage.
-They are extremely expensive and come with a bundle of functionality that doesw not fit the solution I want.
+They are extremely expensive and come with a bundle of functionality that does not fit the solution I want.
 And then I crossed off solutions that require third-party’s cloud, such as dedupe.io and PIMcore.
-After several more steps of eliminations (complicated workflows, inaccurate results, and awful technical support), I ended up with two options, dedupe and AWS Glue.
+After several more steps of eliminations (complicated workflows, inaccurate results, and awful technical support), I ended up with two options, dedupe and AWS [Amazon Web Services] Glue.

 Techwave has already been using AWS console and AWS Glue for different purposes, so it is a huge advantage that we have people who know how to use AWS Glue.
 Other advantages of AWS Glue are its capability to implement with AWS Lake and other AWS solutions, simplicity to use, and its user interface.

 However, I do think that dedupe is a solution that suits our needs better.
 First, either you want to customize your own field types or create new functionalities, Dedupe is much more flexible than AWS Glue as it is a python library.
-Also, it utilizes machine learning to identify duplicates based on training tailored to the dataset, and clusters the duplicates to provide a more accurate result than AWS Glue (To see the advantage of using AWS Glue, visit step 78 and 79 on Flavio’s slide).
+Also, it utilizes machine learning to identify duplicates based on training tailored to the dataset, and clusters the duplicates to provide a more accurate result than AWS Glue (To see the advantage of using AWS Glue, visit step 78 and 79 of Flavio’s slides).

-Besides Dedupe’s advantages over AWS Glue, it does have a few drawbacks.
+In spite of Dedupe’s advantages over AWS Glue, it does have a few drawbacks.
 Dedupe requires a very deep understanding of Python and the library itself to be able to use its customizability to full advantage.
 It also takes much longer to write the program and has a longer run-time.
-However, those disadvantages can be overshadowed by the accuracy Dedupe provides.
+However, those disadvantages are overshadowed by the accuracy Dedupe provides.

 I have included my steps of implementing data normalizations and Dedupe in three separate reports.